-These Fat-Free Lentil Tacos — loaded with the most delicious onions, tomatoes and brown lentils over a whole-wheat tortilla — are the best you will ever taste, and with just 160 calories per serving, and nearly 9 grams of protein, they are guilt-free.
+These Oil-Free Lentil Tacos -- loaded with the most delicious onions, tomatoes and brown lentils over a whole-wheat tortilla -- are the best you will ever taste, and with just 160 calories per serving, and nearly 9 grams of protein, they are guilt-free.

-Come closer and I’ll tell you a big, fat secret: these are quite possibly the best tacos ever.
-The filling’s creamy and flavorful, the whole-wheat tortillas are soft and fluffy, and the toppings– roasted red peppers and salsa– take them from simply superb to simply sublime.
+These are quite possibly the best tacos ever.
+The filling's creamy and flavorful, the whole-wheat tortillas are soft and fluffy, and the toppings-- roasted red peppers and salsa-- take them from simply superb to simply sublime.

 I am going to leave you with the recipe now because I have an incredibly busy Sunday afternoon ahead, but I couldn't wait to post these for you in case you were trying to think of great recipe ideas for Cinco de Mayo.